henrydaum/poker-monster/README.md

 # Poker Monster
 # *Card Game* <mark>by Henry Daum</mark>

 The original website's no longer live — I took it down after realizing I’d spent countless hours building, breaking, and rebuilding this thing.
 But I learned a ton: reinforcement learning, tree search, Flask deployment, HTML, game theory, and the occasional art of giving up at the right time.
+I would call it a `failed project` solely on the basis that I could never design an AI that could play as well as I could.

 The code lives on here, though — as proof that I actually did make a monster.